alexanderuernst/SHARP/README.md

 **2. Program Requirements and Installation**

 This program was developed in COMSOL Multiphyusics 5.4 with MATLAB (v.
 2019a).
 It should be usable with any version of COMSOL Multiphysics and MATLAB, though the "COMSOL Multiphysics with MATLAB" portal, which can be purchased from COMSOL is required.
 To install the program, download the "SHARP Application" folder.
 Then, launch the COMSOL Multiphysics with MATLAB portal, open the "sharApplicationv1" script, and set the path to the location of the downloaded folder.
 Finally, copy the path in the first and only line of _Section 3_.
+The program was developed and exclusively operated on a Lenovo X1 Carbon with a RAM of 15.8 GB and a clockspeed of 2.11 GHz running Mcirosoft WIndows 11 operating system.

 **3. Insructions**

 Follow input prompts to enter device contents: cell type, cell volume, device type, device parameters, and number of Monte Carlo iterations you wish the program to run.
 A minimum of three iterations, or a total islet volume of 1500 IEQ, is recommended.
 The program will calculate three device fates: the mean pO2, net loss of insulin secretory capacity (Psi), and net volumetric fraction of necrotic tissue of the islets.
 It will calculate these outcomes on a population basis (e.g., the average pO2 of all the encapsulated islets) and on an individual islet basis.
 The former is printed as a table and the latter is saved as matlab files to a designated folder.
 In addition, the program will display the device geometry for each iteration of the simulation and will save the first iteration as a COMSOL file for the user's convenience.
-For each iteration of the simulation, a readout of the device specifications is be provided for user confirmaiton.
+For each iteration of the simulation, a readout of the device specifications is be provided for user confirmaton.

 **4. Instructions for Custom Use**